UC Santa Barbara Gauchos: Non-varsity club sports

 Numerous UC Santa Barbara athletic teams compete intercollegiately at the student club level without official sanction or sponsorship from the university's Athletic Department.
 While there are 450 students-athletes in ICA, there are over 700 in club (recreational) sports teams.
-Many of these teams are highly regarded and compete against intercollegiate teams from across the United States.
+Many of these teams are highly regarded and compete against intercollegiate teams across the United States.
 The Women's Water Polo team captured two Collegiate Club titles, in 1987 and 1989.
-The Rowing Team is the current National Champion for the second consecutive year (American Collegiate Rowing Association) and Women's Team point Champion (2015).
+The Rowing Team is the current National Champion for the second consecutive year (American Collegiate Rowing Association) and the Women's Team point Champion (2015).

 The following teams compete in intercollegiate non-varsity club sports:

 Lacrosse

-UC Santa Barbara men's lacrosse competes in the Western Collegiate Lacrosse League.
-They won the Men's Collegiate Lacrosse Association national championship twice (2004 and 2005) and ranks in the top 5 programs in history for both national championships won and national championship finals appearances.
+UC Santa Barbara men's lacrosse started in 1969 and has competed in the Western Collegiate Lacrosse League (WCLL) from 1980-2009 and 2019-present, holding the record for most conference championships in the WCLL at 11 (1980, 1983, 1984, 1987, 2003, 2004, 2005, 2007, 2023, 2024, 2025).
+They also competed in the Southwestern Lacrosse Conference from 2010 to 2018.
+They lead the They won the Men's Collegiate Lacrosse Association (MCLA) national championship twice (2004 and 2005) and rank in the top 5 programs in history for both national championships won and national championship finals appearances.